Skip to main content

 Please accept this letter as formal notice of my resignation from my position as [Job Title].
 My final working day will be [Last Working Day].

 You usually do not need a long explanation.
-If you mention a new opportunity or personal reason, keep it short and do not open a debate.
+If you mention a new opportunity or personal reason, keep it brief and avoid opening a debate.

 See the difference